crzcssdy/Housing_Market_Analysis/README.md

 - **COVID-19 Impact**: Housing prices surged during and after the COVID-19 pandemic due to low interest rates and changing housing preferences.
 - **High and low YoY Growth**: A clear visualization of the Top 10 and Bottom 10 Regions by YoY Growth in Median Sale Prices (2024) and explanation based on researches.
 - **Correlation**: A weak correlation between median sale prices and homes sold indicates that higher prices do not necessarily result in more sales.
+- ** % Changes in Home Sales:** in Home Sales volume continue to be dominated by larger counties but % change/growth provides a different perspective.
+Unsurprisingly, the counties with the largest change in home sales occurs in smaller non-urban counties

 ## **Code Usage**
 1. **Imported Libraries**